bregman-arie/infraform/README.md

 What happens when you execute a scenario on a remote host(s)?

 1. Infraform checks the host is ready to execute the scenario.
-For example, if it's Docker based scenario then Infraform checks docker is installed and running on the host
+For example, if it's a Docker based scenario then Infraform checks that Docker is installed and running on the host
 2. A workspace is created.
 Basically the scenario directory (or file) copied recursively to ~/.infraform path
 3. Any templates in ~/.infraform/<scenario_dir> are being rendered, including the scenario file itself
 4. Remote environment is prepared.
 Local ~/.infraform/<scenario_dir> is copied to remote hosts to ~/.infraform path.